Spanish Golden Visa: Answers to Your FAQs

-Spouses, children under 18 years of age or children of legal age who are not able to provide for themselves due to their health condition will be considered as family members.
+You can apply for Spouses, children under 18 years of age or children of legal age who are not able to provide for themselves due to their health condition as family members.

 – Can I purchase more than one property?

 Yes.
 The reference that the law states concerning real estate does not refer to one asset or to one type of asset.
-However, the investment has to be carried out first and the visa requested after.
+However, you must firstly carry out the investment and then request the visa after.

 – Does the investment have to be carried out free of charges and encumbrances?